Vanilla-OS/apx/docs/articles/en/getting-started.md

 cd apx-gui
 ```

-### Build Apx-GUI
+#### Build Apx GUI

-Once you have cloned the repository, build Apx-GUI by running:
+Once you have cloned the repository, build Apx GUI by running:

 ```bash
 meson setup build